andikatp/Rental_Mobil/README.md

-# 🚗 Stylish Shop
+# 🚗 Rental Car

-A fashion shop created from scratch, from backend using Postgre, Node.JS, and more, CMS using react, and client using flutter with GetX pattern.
+A Rental Car app, from backend using Postgre, Node.JS, and more.
+CMS, and client using flutter using react.

 ##Client UI
 <table >